WHAT IS IMPAIRED DRIVING?

 The arguments available to the criminal defense lawyer are manifold.
-It may be argued that the driving of the accused is within the range of a driving behavior of someone whom is sober.
+It may be argued that the driving of the accused is within the range of driving behavior of someone whom is sober.
 It may be that the accused suffered a concussion from an accident and therefore has slurred speech and symptoms similar to that of someone impaired.

-It is important as defense lawyers to scrutinize the Crown’s case and vigorously cross-examine Crown witnesses such as police officers or bystanders.
+It is important for defense lawyers to scrutinize the Crown’s case and vigorously cross-examine Crown witnesses such as police officers or bystanders.
 The accused may also call their own witnesses that will testify that the accused was sober.

+Drinking and driving or drug impaired driving charges are treated very seriously by the Crown attorney.
 It is critical to speak to a lawyer as soon as possible.
 With Impaired Driving charges there may be a strong defense, but if the wrong information is relayed to the police or you don’t know your rights, it may be detrimental to the final outcome of your case.
 The lawyers at Bernstein Law Group have defended countless Impaired charges successfully and will be happy to provide a free consultation if you are charged with Impaired Driving or Over 80.

 Book a Free Consultation